MikeLeBe19/MikeLeBe19/README.md

 - 👋 Hi, I’m Mike LeBegue! @MikeLeBe19
-- 👀 I’m interested in Full-Stack Development.
-The current stack is PERN: PostgreSQL, Express, React, Node.js
+- 👀 I'm a professional software engineer.
-- 🌱 Proficient in JavaScript and knowledgeable in C#.
+- 🌱 Proficient in JavaScript and knowledgeable in many others.
 - 📫 How to reach me ... lebegue92@yahoo.com

 <!---